-When the XMEM interface is enabled, the XMEM interface will override the setting in the data direction registers that corresponds to the ports dedicated to the XMEM interface.
-For details about the port override, see the alternate functions in section I/O Ports.
+When the XMEM interface is enabled, the XMEM interface will override the setting in the Data Direction Registers that corresponds to the ports dedicated to the XMEM interface.
+For details about the port override, see the alternate functions in section "I/O Ports" on page 66.
 The XMEM interface will auto-detect whether an access is internal or external.
-If the access is external, the XMEM interface will output address, data, and the control signals on the ports according to Figure 12-6 External Data Memory Cycles without Wait-state (SRWn1=0 and SRWn0=0) on page 40 (this figure shows the wave forms without wait-states).
+If the access is external, the XMEM interface will output address, data, and the control signals on the ports according to Figure 13 (this figure shows the wave forms without wait states).
 When ALE goes from high-to-low, there is a valid address on AD7:0.
 ALE is low during a data transfer.
-When the XMEM interface is enabled, also an internal access will cause activity on address, data and ALE ports, but the RD and WR strobes will not toggle during internal access.
-When the External Memory Interface is disabled, the normal pin and data direction settings are used.
+When the XMEM interface is enabled, also an internal access will cause activity on address-, data- and ALE ports, but the $\overline{\text{RD}}$ and $\overline{\text{WR}}$ strobes will not toggle during internal access.
+When the external memory interface is disabled, the normal pin and data direction settings are used.
 Note that when the XMEM interface is disabled, the address space above the internal SRAM boundary is not mapped into the internal SRAM.
-Figure 12-5 External SRAM Connected to the Atmel AVR on page 39 illustrates how to connect an external SRAM to the AVR using an octal latch (typically "74 × 573" or equivalent) which is transparent when G is high.
+Figure 12 illustrates how to connect an external SRAM to the AVR using an octal latch (typically 74 × 573 or equivalent) which is transparent when G is high.